 Overview.
 Provider education is an evidence-based strategy that has shown utility in increasing use of professional services other than oral health by MCH population groups.
 While limited research has been conducted to verify results with populations in need of oral health services, this research can serve as a proxy to gauge effect.
 However, more research is needed for conclusive results.1,2 Examples of topics focused on preventive oral health care include providing anticipatory guidance on feedback practices, providing tooth brush instruction, and conducting lift the lip screenings.

 Target Audience.
 Providers.

 Examples from the Field.
 Access descriptions of ESMs from across all states/jurisdictions that use this strategy directly or intervention components that align with this strategy.
 You can use these ESMs to see how other Title V agencies are addressing the NPM.

 Sample ESMs.
-Using the strategy “Collaborate with Early Head Start programs, home visiting programs, and/or Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) clinics to train staff to provide preventive oral health care to pregnant women and referrals to oral health professionals for dental visits,” here are sample ESMs you can use as a model for your own measures using the Results-Based Accountability framework (for suggestions on how to develop programs to support this strategy, see The Role of Title V in Adapting Strategies):
+Using the approach “Collaborate with Early Head Start programs, home visiting programs, and/or Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) clinics to train staff to provide preventive oral health care to pregnant women and referrals to oral health professionals for dental visits,” here are sample ESMs you can use as a model for your own measures using the Results-Based Accountability framework (for suggestions on how to develop programs to support this strategy, see The Role of Title V in Adapting Strategies):

 Note.
 ESMs become stronger as they move from measuring quantity to measuring quality (moving from Quadrants 1 and 3, respectively, to Quadrants 2 and 4) and from measuring effort to measuring effect (moving from Quadrants 1 and 2, respectively, to Quadrants 3 and 4).